Policy for the Emendation of Approved University Curriculum Committee Minutes

 At times, a department head or a dean has later wanted to make a minor change in the information that he/she had submitted to the UCC and which was approved and entered into the minutes.
 At other times, the staff members who are responsible for compiling the catalog and maintaining the course inventory file have noted differences between what the approved minutes say and what a department head has submitted to be entered into the catalog or course inventory file.

-Because the information in all four sources must coincide, it is necessary that a policy for handling differences and for, if needed, emending previously-approved Undergraduate Curriculum Committee minutes be established.
+Because the information in all four sources must coincide, it is necessary that a policy for handling differences and for, if needed, emending previously-approved University Curriculum Committee minutes be established.

 Therefore, the following two procedures have been created.